 This page provides an overview of homelessness in New York City.
 Here you can find the key statistics about New York City's homeless shelter population and a brief description of some of the main factors causing modern homelessness.
 You can also download a fact sheet about homelessness in New York City.

 • In recent years, homelessness in New York City has reached the highest levels since the Great Depression of the 1930s.

-• Over the course of the last City fiscal year (FY 2012), more than 105,000 different homeless men, women, and children slept in the New York City municipal shelter system.
-This includes nearly 40,000 different homeless New York City children.
+• Over the course of the last City fiscal year (FY 2013), more than 111,000 different homeless men, women, and children slept in the New York City municipal shelter system.
+This includes more than 40,000 different homeless New York City children.

 • Research shows that the primary cause of homelessness, particularly among families, is lack of affordable housing.
 The U.S. Bureau of the Census has recorded a steady decline in the number of affordable rental apartments in New York City, at the same time that wages for low-income New Yorkers have stagnated or fallen -- thus creating a widening affordability gap.

 • Surveys of homeless families have identified the following major immediate causes of episodes of homelessness: eviction; doubled-up or severely overcrowded housing; domestic violence; and hazardous housing conditions.